damianhakert/damianhakert.github.io/source/about/index.md

 ### _2014: GitLab Incorporated_

-In 2014 GitLab was officially incorporated in the Netherlands as GitLab B.V..
+In 2014 GitLab was officially incorporated in the Netherlands as GitLab Inc..

 GitLab released a new version every month in 2014, just as every year before it.
 The first release of the year at January 22nd: GitLab 6.5.
 At the end of 2014, December 2014, GitLab